Posted in Criminal Defense on December 26, 2018

 Despite the age restriction for purchasing alcohol in Arizona, state law enforcement agencies sometimes hire minors who are 16 to 19 years of age to participate in the Covert Underage Buyers (CUB) program.
 The CUB program helps law enforcement identify liquor sellers that allow minors to purchase alcohol or that do not adhere to proper identification verification standards.
 Local law enforcement agencies operate the CUB program and train licensed participants.

 The Target Responsibility for Alcohol Connected Emergency (TRACE) program also exists to help identify liquor sellers that furnish alcohol to minors.
-Under the TRACE system, law enforcement works closely with EMS responders to quickly trace the sale of alcohol that led to serious accidents resulting from underage drinkings, such as when a minor under the influence causes a traffic accident.
+Under the TRACE system, law enforcement works closely with EMS responders to quickly trace the sale of alcohol that led to serious accidents resulting from underage drinking, such as when a minor under the influence causes a car accident.
 Suppliers of alcohol to minors can face criminal charges for contributing to such accidents.

 Arizona upholds several laws concerning work in alcohol-related industries.
 For example, it is illegal for anyone under 21 to deliver alcohol, place an order for alcohol, or accept a delivery for alcohol.
 However, minors at least 16 years old with parental supervision can help a parent check out at a liquor store register, package a purchase, and load a purchase into the parent’s vehicle.
 The minimum age to work in any workplace that sells, manufactures, or disposes of alcohol is 18.
 The minimum age for stocking and handling on-sale liquor products is also 18.

-Penalties for Underage Drinking and Driving
+Underage Drinking and Driving Penalties in Arizona

 Drinking and driving is dangerous for anyone, but minors are generally less experienced drivers and less accustomed to handling alcohol, so underage drinking and driving is very dangerous.
 As such, Arizona follows a Not a Drop law, meaning that the typical legal limit of .08% BAC does not apply to minors; any detectable amount of alcohol can lead to an underage DUI conviction.

-An underage DUI conviction in Arizona, commonly called a “baby DUI,” is a Class 2 misdemeanor.
+An underage DUI conviction in Glendale, commonly called a “baby DUI,” is a Class 2 misdemeanor.
 The possible punishments for a conviction of an underage DUI include up to six months of jail time and fines up to $750.
 However, no minimum penalties of jail time and fines exist for underage DUIs.
 It is possible that a minor may avoid jail time, but the state does mandate a two-year driver’s license suspension for an underage DUI conviction.